 Sage ERP X3 is used by LSL for processing purchase requisitions, raising purchase orders (on and off contract), recording receipts, registering supplier invoices and generating supplier payments.

 More information on the Sage process can be found in Section 6 below.

-Two modules of IBM's Emptoris system are used by LSL; e-Sourcing to manage the tendering process and Contract Management for through life contract management and administration; more information can be found in Section 6 below.
+Two modules of IBM's Emptoris system are used by LSL; Master (VSM) to manage supplier registrations and eSourcing to manage the tendering process.
+More information can be found in Section 6 below.